 Here are the last two items in security threats: The threat lurking at home, is your router.
 The device that grants you access to the internet.
 According to industry sources, more than 45,000 home routers have been compromised by a private hacking group for, as yet, unknown purposes.
-These attacks are possible through vulnerable, out-of-date Software is the stuff that lives inside your computer; games...
-More on these routers.
+These attacks are possible through vulnerable, out-of-date software on these routers.
 It allows attackers to talk directly to computers and other devices on your home network from anywhere in the world.

 If you have a power bank, or an external battery to charge your mobile devices while on the go, it is now, theoretically, possible to use those to steal data from your Android devices.
 This is a long shot, so don’t panic.
 My advice here is to only purchase these units from places you can trust and from suppliers whose names you’ve heard of.
 Never borrow one or use a public one like in a mall.